xiangyu2022/DisfreeTestAPS/README.md

 # Distribution-free goodness-of-fit test for angular power spectrum models

-Codes and tutorials for our companion two papers:
+This repository contains code, simulation results, and tutorials demonstrating how to apply distribution-free goodness-of-fit tests to angular power spectrum models, as described in the following companion articles.
 - **Algeri, S. et al. (2024+)**
   *A Distribution-Free Approach to Testing Models for Angular Power Spectra*
   submitted to *Physical Review Letters*.